esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 Multi-tiered assignments of roles and other things comprise a powerful mechanism for customizing the buyer experience down to the individual user.
-But once configured, the shopper (and developer for that matter) wants a fast and intuitive experience that's more concerned with what they see than how they see it.
+But once configured, the shopper (and developer for that matter) wants a fast and intuitive experience that's more concerned with what they see than how they see it.

 OrderCloud.io provides a group of endpoints, commonly referred to as the